 An environmental analysis is required before ITD can use federal funds to design and construct improvements.
 The previous Environmental Assessment addressed all elements required by the National Environmental Policy (NEPA) including issues such as noise, air quality, wetlands, visual impacts, natural resources, historic structures and other issues.

 ITD will update this information based on any changes to the proposed improvements and traffic data, and will on build on the previous work on this corridor.

-ITD has already set aside funds to widen Idaho 44 in two locations in 2023 and 2024.
+ITD has already set aside funds to widen SH-44 in two locations:

 Work on these projects cannot begin until ITD completes this project and receives environmental clearance.

-A phasing plan will identify how ITD will prioritize improvements to Idaho 44 as funds become available.
+A phasing plan will identify how ITD will prioritize improvements as funds become available.